lambdaclass/lambdaworks/docs/src/proving_systems/plonk/implementation.md

 The maximum power of two that divides $r-1$ is $2^{32}$.
 Therefore, that is the maximum possible order for a primitive root of unity in $\mathbb{F}_r$ with order a power of two.

 ## Padding
+If you need to inspect the JSON files exported from `gnark`, the following details may be important to you.

 All the matrices $Q, V, T, PI$ are padded with dummy rows so that their length is a power of two.
 To be able to interpolate their columns, we need a primitive root of unity $\omega$ of that order.
 That means that the maximum possible size for a circuit is $2^{32}$.

 The entries of the dummy rows are filled in with zeroes in the $Q$, $V$ and $PI$ matrices.
 The $T$ matrix needs to be consistent with the $V$ matrix.
 Therefore it is filled with the value of the variable with index $0$.
 That is the first public input.